-Cost of services was \$73.9 million for the three months ended March 31, 2024, an increase of 4% year-over-year and sequentially.
-Cost of services expressed as a percentage of service revenue was 77% for the three months ended March 31, 2024, compared to 78% for the same period in the prior year, and 75% compared to the prior quarter.
-Year-over-year, improvement in cost of services as a percentage of service revenue primarily was associated with improved utilization of our global laboratory network on higher revenue, although it was partially offset by higher employee compensation costs and continuing inflation.
-Sequentially, the increase in cost of services as a percentage of services revenue was primarily due to higher employee compensation and inflation as discussed above.
+Cost of services was \$73.9 million \$74.8 million for the three months ended March 31, 2024 June 30, 2024, an increase of 4% 5% year-over-year and 1% sequentially.
+Cost of services expressed as a percentage of service revenue was 77% 78% for the three months ended March 31, 2024 June 30, 2024, compared to 78% 76% for the same period in the prior year, and 75% 77% compared to the prior quarter.
+Year-over-year, improvement the increase in cost of services as a percentage of service revenue was primarily was associated with improved utilization of our global laboratory network on higher revenue, although it was partially offset by higher employee compensation costs and continuing inflation. operating costs.

+Sequentially, the increase in cost of services as a percentage of services revenue was primarily due to a slightly different mix of services provided in the three months ended June 30, 2024, versus the prior quarter.